 ChyTV External Control Case Studies

 • Touch-screen control.
 Using an ELO compatible touch-screen mounted in portrait mode and a ChyTV HD 100, a kiosk was displayed in WalMart displaying their various digital camera offerings.
-By selecting various categories such as features or price ranges, deeper details could be displayed for each camera.
+By selecting various categories on the interactive digital signage, such as features or price ranges, deeper details could be displayed for each camera.

 • RFID.
 An HD 100 was used to react to an RFID scanner to display more information or video signage clips about a particular product when the product was ‘swiped’ in front of an RFID scanner.

 • Proximity Sensor.
 A proximity sensor connected to an HD 100 detected the presence of customer and pages beckoned the customer closer.
 Video signage content would change appropriately as the customer approached.

 • Badge Scanner.
 Connecting to a trade-show badge scanner RS-232 port, an HD 100 was used to thank the customer by name when their badge was swiped.
 In addition, Google Maps was used in this digital signage graphic solution to animate a zoom-in from outer space to the customer’s home state.

 • Magnetic Switches.
 When a product was ‘lifted’ from the shelf, the GPI on a ChyTV Plus was triggered and the ChyTV Plus then triggered an appropriate ChyTV page, a video signage clip player, and a ‘scent’ generator which could emit a ‘puff’ of scent.
 For example lifting a package of golf balls played a page with information about the golf balls, a video clip and ‘puff’ of green grass scent.

 • Bank Teller Switches.
 Pushbuttons at Standard Bank when pressed by the bank tellers control a ChyTV Plus to show an animation directing the customer to the appropriate teller window.